nlpxucan/WizardLM/README.md

 ```

-❗To commen concern about dataset:
+❗To common concern about dataset:

 Recently, there have been clear changes in the open-source policy and regulations of our overall organization's code, data, and models.
 Despite this, we have still worked hard to obtain opening the weights of the model first, but the data involves stricter auditing and is in review with our legal team .